-- (1) This information has been furnished by each Trustee and nominee for election as Trustee as of December 31, 2024.
-"Beneficial Ownership" is determined in accordance with Rule 16a-l(a)(2) of the Securities Exchange Act of 1934, as amended (the "1934 Act"). - (2) The term "Family of Investment Companies" includes two or more registered funds that share the same investment adviser or principal underwriter and hold themselves out to investors as related companies for purposes of investment and investor services.
+(1) This information has been furnished by each Trustee and nominee for election as Trustee as of December 31, 2024.
+"Beneficial Ownership" is determined in accordance with Rule 16a-1(a)(2) of the 1934 Act.

+(2) The term "Family of Investment Companies" includes two or more registered funds that share the same investment adviser or principal underwriter and hold themselves out to investors as related companies for purposes of investment and investor services.
 Currently, the registered funds that comprise the "Fund Complex" are identical to those that comprise the "Family of Investment Companies."